syncfusion-content/wpf-docs/wpf/DropDown-Button/Getting-Started.md

 ### Setting icon template selector

- The IconTemplateSelector property which allows you to specify a different datatemplate based on the value given in the data templates.For example, the icon template selector is handled with the help of checking the checkbox for displaying the different icons based on the value given in the data template.
+ The IconTemplateSelector property which allows you to specify a different data template based on the value given in the data templates.For example, the icon template selector is handled with the help of checking the checkbox for displaying the different icons based on the value given in the data template.

  {% tabs %}